fedarko/strainFlye/README.md

   -h, --help  Show this message and exit.

 Commands:
-  align  Aligns reads to contigs, then filters this alignment. call   [+] Naïve mutation calling and diversity index computation. fdr    [+] FDR estimation and fixing for contigs' mutation calls. utils  [+] Various utility commands provided with strainFlye.
+  align  Align reads to contigs, and filter the resulting alignment. call   [+] Call mutations naïvely, and compute diversity indices. fdr    [+] Estimate and fix FDRs for contigs' naïve mutation calls. spot   [+] Identify hotspots or coldspots in contigs. utils  [+] Various utility commands provided with strainFlye.
 ```